msu-language-acquisition-lab/online-documentation/docs/experiments/online-experiment-code.md

 ---
-title: 'Understanding how an experiment works'
+title: Understanding how an experiment works
 layout: default
 nav_enabled: true
+parent: How to build and run experiments online
 ---

 # The jsPSych framework